 This information is publicly available on the Information Commissioners Office website www.ico.org.uk

-The Surgery is registered with the Information Commissioners Office (ICO) as a data controller under the Data Protection Act 1998.
+The Surgery is registered with the Information Commissioners Office (ICO) as a data controller under the General Data Protection Regulation.
 The registration number is Z4794614 and can be viewed online in the public register at http://ico.org.uk/what_we_cover/register_of_data_controllers

-Should you have any concerns about how your information is managed at the Surgery, please contact our Practice Manager.
-If you are still unhappy following a review by the Surgery, you can then complain to the Information Commissioners Office (ICO) via their website (www.ico.gov.uk).
+Should you have any concerns about how your information is managed at the Surgery, please contact our Operations Manager.
+If you are still unhappy following a review by the Surgery, you can then complain to the Information Commissioners Office (ICO) via their website (www.ico.org.uk).

 If you are happy for your data to be extracted and used for the purposes described in this fair processing notice then you do not need to do anything.